Italbytz/spm-ports-common/README.md

 ## License

-ExplicitArchitecture is available under the MIT license.
+CommonPorts is available under the MIT license.
 See the LICENSE file for more info.